 Prior to taking the oral examination, the student must prepare The Report on the Final Examination for the Master's Degree form for the signatures of his/her Major Advisor and members of the advisory committee.
 The form is available at www.grad.uconn.edu/forms.html.
-Immediately following the examination, the student must provide the HDFS Associate Department Head for Graduate Studies with the original signed form and three copies.
-The Associate Department Head will submit the original to the Graduate School and return copies to the Major Advisor and student and will place the remaining copy in the student's file in the HDFS graduate office.
+For the protection of the student's interests, we recommend that three original copies are signed.
+Immediately following the examination, the student must submit one original to the Graduate School and provide the HDFS Associate Department Head for Graduate Studies with one of the three copies, which will be placed in the student's file in the HDFS graduate office.
+The student should retain a signed original for their personal records.